May 14, 2026

 200ms

-Auto-tags files, variables, function names; learns project vocab over time
+Auto-tags files, variables, and function names; learns project vocab over time

 Yes - one hotkey across every app